Go

 Default Values for Configs

-If max-jobs-per-second is available, wasFound will be true and value will be the value of the config.
-If max-jobs-per-second is not available, wasFound will be false and value will be 10.
+If max-jobs-per-second is available, found will be true and maxJobsPerSecond will be the value of the config.
+If it's not available, found will be false and we fall back to 10.

 Developer overrides (qfg override)

 The qfg override CLI flips a flag for your developer machine without affecting anyone else.
 It does this by writing a top-priority rule on the flag keyed on the property quonfig-user.email.
-The SDK only injects that property when you opt in, so the rule is dead code in production by construction (a server that never opted in has no quonfig-user.email on its eval context, and the rule cannot fire).
+The SDK injects that property automatically whenever the qfg login token file is present, so the rule is dead code in production by construction (a server that never ran qfg login has no quonfig-user.email on its eval context, and the rule cannot fire).

 quonfig.WithSdkKey(sdkKey),